Sexual minorities in Sri Lanka: Conversion therapy

 Some private clinics in Sri Lanka claim to be able to "cure" patients of their homosexuality, although the World Health Organization does not view homosexuality to be a mental illness.
 Conversion therapy is a harmful and unscientific intervention that can cause significant mental distress to those who undergo it.
 Groups such as "Companions On A Journey" and "Equal Ground" are helping to educate the public on the dangers of such harmful practices.

 Misogyny

 Misogyny affects both lesbians and transsexuals as well as heterosexual women.
-Sunila Abeysekera was a human rights activist who passed away aged 61.
+Sunila Abeysekera was a human rights activist who died aged 61.
 Ms Abeysekera was both a single mother and an open lesbian by the time of her death.
 She states that Sri Lankan society discriminated against "involves women who challenge the heteronormative framework that teaches us from a very early age that women should marry men, be faithful, be good housewives, never refuse sex with their husbands, bear children, care for the household, and express a particular model of femininity, with no consideration of the physical, emotional and psychological cost for women."

 Several publications in Sri Lanka shared the view that colourism against darker-skinned women was rampant on the island, with products such as 'fair'n'lovely' forwarding a racially biased and insensitive message to the population.